CodeIsaMystic/dbcs-website/README.md

 ## Start building your project

-_In this section, I will document how to create your database, the models related to your project and so on._
+_In this section, I document to create your database, the models related to your project and so on.
+Some basic's stuff..._

-To be continued...
+1.  first, create your database on your phpMyAdmin account (thinking that you don't have to forget to rename your constants and your .htaccess file)
+2.  get the `dbcs.sql` file on the root
+3.  then copy/paste the file's content into the `SQL` section
+4.  checkout every rows and columns are provided and corresponding for the project because it may have some issue if that files has not been updated on time.

+> **NOTES:**
+> Noticed you do have to check your constants naming variables, matching with your phpMyAdmin credentails and the project name setup you changed on the .htaccess file.

 <br>
 <br>